CESNET/dp3/docs/modules.md

 At initialization, each module receives a [`PlatformConfig`][dp3.common.config.PlatformConfig], a `module_config` dictionary and a [`CallbackRegistrar`][dp3.common.callback_registrar.CallbackRegistrar].
-For the module to do anything, it must read the provided configuration from `platform_config`and `module_config` and register callbacks to perform data analysis using the `registrar` object.
+For the module to do anything, it must read the provided configuration from `platform_config` and `module_config` and register callbacks to perform data analysis using the `registrar` object.
 Let's go through them one at a time.

 ## Configuration

-[`PlatformConfig`][dp3.common.config.PlatformConfig] contains the entire DP³ platform configuration, which includes the application name, worker counts, which worker processes is the module running in and a [`ModelSpec`][dp3.common.config.ModelSpec] which contains the entity specification.
+[`PlatformConfig`][dp3.common.config.PlatformConfig] contains the entire DP³ platform configuration, which includes the application name, worker counts, which worker processes the module is running in, and a [`ModelSpec`][dp3.common.config.ModelSpec] which contains the entity specification.

 If you want to create configuration specific to the module itself, create a `.yml` configuration file